waded/jorts/README.md

 # What's jorts.js

-jorts.js abbreviates numbers for numeric comparison using US English short-scale.
+jorts.js abbreviates numbers for comparison using US English short-scale.

 For example: